Currency: GBP

 Even though it may not immediately be apparent, incorrect seating can lead to stainless steel fatigue which, in turn, may cause premature failure.

-If your existing fittings don't seem to match the replacements that are available, it will be prudent to fit new, matching plates on the mast.
+If your existing fittings don't match the available replacements, it will be prudent to fit new, matching plates on the mast.

 Photos will help, but detailed dimensions are essential to ensure correct identification.